Dot Grid *Not Erasable 20 Pages

 You can use three types of correctable pens with the Asoki Planner:

 - Whiteboard markers

 Pens such as Pilot Frixion are not suitable as they are designed for traditional paper and not for whiteboard paper.
 The whiteboard paper is smoother than traditional paper.

 Which pens are smudge-proof?

 You probably have wiped text from a whiteboard with your hand.
 The same thing can happen when you use whiteboard markers on your Asoki Planner.
-But not with the dry erase pens!
+But not with the dry erase pens.!
 They are smudge-proof thanks to fast drying ink.
 There is a balance between not accidentally erasing notes with your hand, but still being able to easily erase notes when you want to.
 For erasing, use the felt eraser on the back of the dry erase pen or the wipe with liquid of your choice.
-The dry erase pens exist in 4 colours.
+The dry erase pens are available in 4 colours.

 Here’s what other left-handed users have said:

 “I’m left-handed.
 Have had no problems accidentally erasing anything.
 I do use the planner sideways because of the ring-binding, but this is very easy.”

 “I rub out much less than I would with a pen.
 Practically nothing.
 Though, to be fair, sweaty hands do smudge the text a little bit – that’s why I say ‘much less’ and not ‘nothing’.
 The rings don’t bother me at all.”

 “I’m left-handed and I don’t rub out anything.
 Just keep my book straight.”